Jeff-Smith31/Todo_App/README.md

   - bash backend/backend-up.sh http://localhost:8000
   - First run may need: chmod +x backend/backend-up.sh
 - The backend exposes HTTPS on 8443 (self‑signed dev cert) and optionally redirects 8080→8443.
+- Note: For reverse proxy/TLS in front of the backend you can use either Caddy (default) or Nginx (alternative):
+  - Caddy (auto TLS): docker compose --profile proxy up -d caddy
+  - Nginx (simple reverse proxy): docker compose --profile nginx up -d nginx
+    - For HTTPS locally with Nginx, place certs in backend/nginx/certs/server.crt and server.key and uncomment the HTTPS server in backend/nginx/nginx.conf.
-- Note: The Caddy proxy is not required for local dev and is now disabled by default.
-If you previously had a directory named Caddyfile in this folder, remove it: rm -rf Caddyfile.
-To run Caddy anyway, use: docker compose --profile proxy up -d caddy
+  - If you previously had a directory named Caddyfile in this folder, remove it: rm -rf Caddyfile.
 - Trust the cert once by visiting https://localhost:8443 in your browser.
 - Connect the frontend (choose one):
   - Easiest for dev: open your browser console on http://localhost:8000 and run: